Aside from the sole trader route, the limited liability company is the most popular business structure to trade under in the UK.

 In the case of a company limited by shares, think carefully about how shareholdings are apportioned.
 Do you want to issue more than one type of share?

-We recommend discussing this with an accountant, who can also advise you on the tax implications.
-Also, consider drafting a shareholders’ agreement.
+We recommend discussing this with an accountant, who can advise you on the tax implications.
+You should also consider drafting a shareholders’ agreement.

 Who are the People of Significant Control (PSC)?

-Companies House needs to know about individuals or companies who exert a significant degree of control over a company.
+Companies House needs to know about individuals or companies who exert significant control over a company.

-For example, this would include a list of anyone who owns 25% or more of the share capital.
+For example, this would include anyone owning 25% or more of the share capital.

 What SIC code(s) should your company have?